HOW TO ACID STAIN CONCRETE COUNTERTOP GUIDE

 Can I Acid Stain a Concrete Countertop?

 Yes, you can acid stain any concrete countertop as long as the concrete has not have been treated with any waterproofing agent, cleaned with muriatic acid or a heavy trisodium phosphate (TSP) solution.
-The acid stain reaction cannot occur on surfaces treated with these products.
+The acid stain will not take on concrete that has been treated with these products.

 DIY SPOTLIGHT: YVONNE’S BLUE SPECIAL EFFECT ACID STAINED CONCRETE COUNTERTOPS